 Be sure to make space for students to take the news in and react to it.
-It's okay if lesson plans are thwarted and that this suicide-loss is discussed instead.
+It's okay if lesson plans are thwarted and that this loss is discussed instead.
 It's not necessary to spend the entirety of the class period focusing on the loss unless the students are engaged in conversation about it.
 Offering coloring pages or other distractions instead of returning to lesson plans as scheduled can be a way to provide support without focusing on the loss directly.
-It is common for students not to be able to focus on schoolwork after learning about a suicide death, even if they were not close with the person who died.
-Any death can bring up personal experiences of loss, and suicide deaths can be especially triggering to those who have lost a loved one to suicide or who have other lived experiences related to suicide.
+It is common for students not to be able to focus on schoolwork after learning about a death, even if they were not close with the person who died.
+Any death can bring up personal experiences of loss.

-Utilize Attachment 4.24 to help you navigate a discussion about suicide and suicide-loss.
+Utilize Attachment 4.14 to help you navigate a discussion about loss.
 If you get to a point where you're unsure how to proceed, feel free to call an SMHT member into your classroom for assistance.